smwikipedia/zephyr/tests/unit2/ReadMe.md

 Prerequisites steps as below

 ```
-cd <local zephyr folder for this repo>
+cd <your local zephyr folder for this repo>
 mkdir build
 cd build
 mkdir qemu_x86_64